jendrikseipp/vulture/README.rst

 ignore a whole file or directory, use the ``--exclude`` parameter (e.g., ``--exclude *settings.py,docs/``).

+**Ignoring names**

+You can use ``--ignore-names foo*,ba[rz]`` to let Vulture ignore all names starting with ``foo`` and the names ``bar`` and ``baz``.

+We recommend using whitelists instead of ``--ignore-names`` whenever possible, since whitelists are automatically checked for syntactic correctness when passed to Vulture and sometimes you can even pass them to your Python interpreter and let it check that all whitelisted code actually still exists in your project.

 **Marking unused variables**

 There are situations where you can't just remove unused variables, e.g.,